tarek-alliani/Alpha-Timer/README.md

 # Alpha Timer

-Alpha Timer is a Pomodoro timer to boost productivity and task management.
+Alpha Timer is an Intelligent timer to boost productivity and task management.

 [Visit Web Version](https://tarek-alliani.github.io/Alpha-Timer/)

 ---

 ## Features & Usage
-- ****Customize Durations**: Manage work and break sessions in settings.
+- ****Customize Durations**: Manage work and break sessions in settings (Customized Pomodoro).
 - **Add Task**: Enter a task and click "Add Task" or press "Enter".
 - **Start Timer**: Click "Start" to begin.
 - **Complete Task**: Wait until Work session end Or skip session or Click on it to mark it as done.